dabao1955/kernel_build_action/README.md

 Strongly recommends using the stable version (such as v1.2) instead of the development version (main), which may have some technical problems.

-A Simple workflow Usage(not need to fork!):
+A Simple workflow Usage(not need to fork this repo !):

 ```
 name: CI